Social and Media Are Splitting Up: Here’s What That Means for Marketers

 And when you do get those PR hits, sharing them on social media will amplify your efforts and increase the lifespan of the hit.
 Need ideas on how to re-purpose a PR hit for social media in more ways than just sharing a link?
 We’ve got you covered.
 Check out our article detailing why PR and social media are forever intertwined.

 Is your heartbeat rising?
 Are you panicking that none of that sounds measurable?
 You’re right, but take a deep breath.
-There has always been a messy middle for consumers.
+Dark social actually represents the oldest style of networking there is: human-to-human, word-of-mouth communication.

-Increasing your share of voice by being present in your audience’s news feed while they are consuming on the “media” side of social media will ensure that they have access to share your content on dark social—and that you are in their minds when they begin thinking about making a purchase.
-You will organically become a part of their conversations in the messy middle, and even if you don’t know about it, that’s incredibly valuable.
+Increasing your share of voice by being present in your audience’s news feed while they are consuming on the “media” side of social media will ensure that they have access to share your content on dark social—and that you are in consumers’ minds when they begin thinking about making a purchase.
+You will organically become a part of their dark social conversations, and even if you don’t know about it, that’s incredibly valuable.

-So don’t be afraid of the peanut butter and banana sandwich or jelly and cream cheese toast.
-Even though the original concept has shifted, it’s still tasty—and change can be a good thing, as long as you’re ready to adapt along with it.
+So don’t be afraid of the dark.
+Even though the original concept of social media has shifted, it’s still enormously powerful.
+Plus, change can be a good thing—as long as you’re ready to adapt and embrace it.

 Share